SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-To use this skill to help with an activity covered by another skill (which the character does not have), the character spends the round before examining the situation, performing no other actions, and making a roll of this skill versus the diﬃculty set for the action.
+To use this skill to help with an activity covered by another skill (which the character does not have), the character spends the round before examining the situation, performing no other actions, and making a roll of this skill versus the difficulty set for the action.
 The character gets neither the unskilled modiﬁer nor the preparing modiﬁer.
-Within the next 30 seconds (six rounds), the character may add the difference between the diﬃculty and the know-how skill roll to total roll for the attribute dictated by the actual skill required.
+Within the next 30 seconds (six rounds), the character may add the difference between the difficulty and the know-how skill roll to total roll for the attribute dictated by the actual skill required.
 The character may not use this skill in place of a skill she already has.
 The gamemaster may limit the number of times per